mnichols936/mnichols936.github.io/README.md

 ## Disclaimers

-1. This is a personal project and does not represent or reflect the views, opinions, or work of my past employers.
+This is a personal project and does not represent or reflect the views, opinions, or work of my current or previous employers.

-2. The code, configurations, and resources in this repository are for **educational purposes only**.
-They demonstrate security and GRC concepts and should not be used directly in production without proper review, testing, and customization.
+Case studies presented here use anonymized client information and focus on methodology and outcomes rather than proprietary details.

 ## Purpose